 Independent Dog Welfare Visitors are independent members of the public who observe, comment and report on the condition of the police dogs and their means of transportation whilst on duty.
-In order to maintain the scheme's independence and avoid any conflict of interest, all visitors have to ensure they do not have any direct involvement with Hertfordshire Constabulary including being a serving police or retired police officer, a member of police staff, Police Community Support Officer, Special Constable or Magistrate.
+In order to maintain the scheme's independence and avoid any conflict of interest, all visitors have no direct involvement with Hertfordshire Constabulary including being a serving or retired Police Officer, a member of police staff, Police Community Support Officer, Special Constable or Magistrate.

-The visitors carry out an inspection on all police dogs within the Dog Unit which have a mix of General Purpose Police Dogs which are deployed for searching, tracking, arrest work and crowd control.
+The visitors carry out an inspection on all police dogs within the Dog Unit which has a mix of General Purpose Police Dogs which are deployed for searching, tracking, arrest work and crowd control.
 A number of these dogs are trained to work with firearms officers.
-Both the Dog Unit and LIA Team have dogs who specialise in detecting drugs, cash, guns, weapons, and explosives.
+Both the Dog Unit and LIA Team have dogs that specialise in detecting drugs, cash, guns, weapons, and explosives.